mateusflorez/mateusflorez/README.md

 ### Hi there 👋

-- 🔭 I’m open to work
+- 🔭 Open to work
-- 🌱 I’m currently learning Ruby on rails
+- 🌱 Currently learning Ruby on rails
 - 📫 mateusflorespaz@gmail.com

 <!--